LLMs can Perform Multi-Dimensional Analytic Writing Assessments: A Case Study of L2 Graduate-Level Academic English Writing: ProEval: A Novel Feedback Comment Quality Evaluation Framework

-To address the issues of manual judgment, we propose an automatic evaluation framework that \textit{evaluates the quality of a feedback comment in terms of its ability to effectively identify relevant writing problems within the assessed essay.} As illustrated in Fig.~\ref{fig:novelCommentEvalFramework} (left), the framework utilizes LLMs to extract problems identified in assessment comments and to characterize their specificity and potential helpfulness.
-The framework consists of the following three steps.\footnote{See Appendix~\ref{app:framework} for additional details and explanations.}
+To address the issues of manual judgment, we propose \textbf{ProEval}, an automatic \textbf{pro}blem-focused \textbf{eval}uation framework that \textit{evaluates the quality of a feedback comment in terms of its ability to effectively identify relevant writing problems within the assessed essay.} As illustrated in Fig.~\ref{fig:novelCommentEvalFramework} (left), the framework utilizes LLMs to extract problems identified in feedback comments and to characterize their specificity and potential helpfulness.
+Rather than prompting an LLM to directly rate comment quality, which raises concerns about the reliability of LLM-based evaluators \cite{doddapaneni-etal-2024-finding}, our approach prioritizes transparency and interpretability by grounding evaluation in concrete, observable features.